We’ve committed to focus on specific areas where violence is more common.

 We know that a lot of violent crime happens in very specific local areas.
 To make a difference, we need to work with the people and organisations who live and work there – they know their communities best.

-We’ll do this through our place-based work, which we define as:
+We’ll do this through our place-based funds, which defines place-based work as:

 Organised effort across a defined geography to prevent children and young people becoming involved in violence in a way that is responsive to local need and context.

 The Neighbourhood Fund will test different models and approaches to community engagement to better understand how, where and why it can keep children safe from involvement in violence.

 We know that many children at risk of becoming involved in violence are known to local agencies.
 Yet this knowledge is often fragmented across multiple organisations, with different people holding different pieces of the puzzle.
 Opportunities where agencies could and should work together are sometimes missed.
 To help understand where those opportunities are, we’re investing in our Agency Collaboration Fund.
 We’ll run evaluations to find out the most effective ways agencies can work together to identify and support the children most at risk.